What is the Difference Between US GAAP vs. IFRS?

 The following discussion highlights specific differences between the two sets of standards that may be useful to users of financial statements.

-There are four main areas where US GAAP and IFRS diverge in financial reporting:
+There are four main areas where the two diverge in financial reporting:

 - Financial Statement Presentation